-Starbucks now offers something called an Iced Cappuccino.
+Starbucks used to offer something called an Iced Cappuccino.

-It’s made with milk mixed with 1 to 2 shots of espresso, ice and topped off with cold milk foam.
-You can add some of your favorite syrups or sauces to adjust it to your taste.
+It was made with milk, mixed with 1 to 2 shots of espresso, ice and topped off with cold milk foam.

-Unlike the Frappuccino, the iced cappuccino doesn’t go through a blender, it’s always made with espresso, not Frap Roast, and has a significantly different mouthfeel.
+Unlike the Frappuccino, the iced cappuccino didn’t go through a blender, it was always made with espresso, not Frap Roast.

 The Iced Cappuccino isn’t as sweet and it’s a great alternative for those of you who are looking for a simple cold coffee during the summer.

-Same as regular cappuccinos, you can find iced cappuccinos made in other cafès, coffee shops, restaurants, etc.
+Same as regular cappuccinos, you could find iced cappuccinos made in other cafès, coffee shops, restaurants, etc.

-At some places, they do froth the milk using the steam wand and add hot foam on top of the frozen cappuccino mix.
+At some places, they do froth the milk by using the steam wand and add hot foam on top of the iced cappuccino.

-Frappuccino, on the other hand, you can find only at Starbucks.
+Frappuccinos, on the other hand, you can only find at Starbucks.

 Which one to choose?